 I’ve talked a little bit about how I used “pseudo Buddhism” to escape the disappointments I was feeling.
 Okay, so we were both disappointed.
 That is common.
 It’s what you do with your disappointments and how you work through them that defines the quality of your relationship.
 Perhaps this holds true with self-worth too.

 And she turned to something else as well.
 She must have.
 I don’t pretend to know what that might have been.
 But her anger and expressed frustration became a constant in our routine.
-It was as if two of the three strikes was against me when we woke up in the morning.
-And suddenly any issue could become a crisis with the triggering of some unfortunate pain from her past.
-(That’s how I rationalize it, anyway.)
+It was as if two of the three strikes were against me when we woke up in the morning.
+And suddenly any issue could become a crisis, triggering some unfortunate pain from her past.

 But I don’t have to understand or make excuses for her.
 She did what she did.
 And she certainly did a better job of expressing her disappointment.
 But at some point, you have to move on.
 You have to move on to “What DO we have and what DO we like to do together.”

 Before kids, those answers are easier.
 Work, sleep, eat, make love, talk, repeat.

 Once kids have been added to the equation the complexities of the routine and sequence of events must take place to make room for unbridled love-making… Well, those complexities become ripe for disappointment, OR ripe for – and renegotiating the unspoken rules you may have settled into.

 I did not speak up enough.
 She spoke up all the time.
 And as we cohabited, we became more roommates than lovers.
 We stretched towards each other less and less.
 And our relationship yoga became more focused on our solo practices rather than joined/co-created movements.

 In disappointment, I withdrew into my Buddha-like head and perhaps developed a Buddha-like belly at the same time.
 She withdrew into more anger and disappointment, and perhaps into an escalating spiral, she could not see a way beyond.